README file from

 Adds custom labels, references, and placeholder numbering. |

-| List editing helpers | Enter, Tab, Shift+Tab | Continues lists, cycles marker styles by depth, and can renumber affected list items. |
+| List editing helpers | Enter, Tab, Shift+Tab | Continues lists, cycles ordered marker styles by context, and can renumber affected list items. |

 | List panel | Command: Open list panel |